jozefizso/teamcity-microsoftsdks/README.md

 ### 3. Install
 To install the plugin, put zip archive to **plugins** directory under TeamCity data directory.
 If you only changed agent-side code of your plugin, the upgrade will be perfomed 'on the fly' (agents will upgrade when idle).
 If common or server-side code has changed, restart the server.

+## Archived version

+This is old version of the plugin built for TeamCity 7.1.5: [Microsoft SDKs v1.3.3 plugin](http://code.izsak.net/github/teamcity-microsoftsdks/teamcity-microsoftsdks-v1.3.3.zip).

 ## License